21st Century Outcomes

-The Chiang Center’s highly configurable spaces provide flexible, inviting learning and meeting space for clubs, study groups, conferences, guest lectures and a host of other co-curricular educational opportunities.
+The Chiang-Elghanayan Center for Innovation and Collaboration's highly configurable spaces provide flexible, inviting learning and meeting space for clubs, study groups, conferences, guest lectures and a host of other co-curricular educational opportunities.
 The atrium-ceilinged Collaboration Forum, the building’s effectively sized and technology-rich centerpiece, is home to Blair’s renowned Skeptics lecture series, and experts from many fields and every corner of the globe share their knowledge with the Blair community in this exciting venue.

-Blair’s fine arts department holds classes in the Chiang Center’s ceramics studio, two fully equipped media labs and airy, light-filled drawing, painting and architecture studios.
-Beyond the academic class day, these facilities are available to all members of the community, making the Chiang Center a place where ideas pertaining to many disciplines come to life.
-Students are empowered to use the Chiang Center’s tools and spaces to create real-world solutions to issues and problems they encounter in any class.
+Blair’s fine arts department holds classes in the Chiang-Elghanayan Center’s ceramics studio, two fully equipped media labs and airy, light-filled drawing, painting and architecture studios.
+Beyond the academic class day, these facilities are available to all members of the community, making the Chiang-Elghanayan Center a place where ideas pertaining to many disciplines come to life.
+Students are empowered to use the Chiang-Elghanayan Center’s tools and spaces to create real-world solutions to issues and problems they encounter in any class.